Secured loans

 Who Can Apply for a Secured Loan?

 Not everyone is eligible, and that’s because secured loans are tied directly to your home.
+Lenders may offer different loan products, each with varying eligibility requirements, depending on your good credit history.
 Here’s what lenders usually expect:

 1. You Need to Be a Homeowner

-A secured loan is only available to homeowners.
+A secured loan is only available to homeowners with a mortgage.
 That’s because your property acts as security for the borrowing.
+Secured loans against your property are sometimes called a home loan or home loans, as the property serves as collateral, similar to a mortgage.
 You don’t need to own it outright—but you do need either an existing mortgage or partial ownership.
 If you’re renting or living with family, this option isn’t open to you.

-This is one of the key requirements for secured loan eligibility and a major difference from unsecured personal loans.
+This is one of the key requirements for secured loan eligibility and a major difference from an unsecured personal loan, which typically does not require collateral and is based on your credit score.
 For a full breakdown, check our secured loans overview.

 2. You'll Need Equity in Your Property